shreddedbacon/git-release-tags-resource/README.md

 ### `check`: Check for release tags

 Checks if there are new versions of the source.
-You can query concourse for specific versions using `fly -t <target> check-resource -r <pipeline>/<resource_name> --from version:<version>`
+You can query the resource for specific versions using `fly -t <target> check-resource -r <pipeline>/<resource_name> --from version:<version>`

 ### `in`: Download a version